 The calibration algorithm takes advantage of the orbital dipole not being fixed on the sky, unlike the solar dipole (during the length of the mission).
-In practice, relativistic corrections and second order in the development of the conversion from I{ν} to T{cmb} couple solar and orbital dipoles creating an additional non-stationary signal which also depends on the frequency.
-We use as calibration reference signal, the total CMB dipole computed using Eq.
-(3), assuming that it has the same scaling with frequency than the higher multipole CMB anisotropies.
-This approximation will leave in the HFI frequency maps the frequency dependent fraction of the kinematic quadrupole arising from the 2d order term in the β expansion described in (Kamionkowski & Knox 2003) and (Quartin & Notari 2015).
+In practice, relativistic corrections and second order in the development of the conversion from I{ν} to $T{\rm cmb}$ couple solar and orbital dipoles creating an additional non-stationary signal, which also depends on the frequency.
+We use the total CMB dipole computed using Eq.
+(3) as the calibration reference signal, assuming that it has the same scaling with frequency as the higher multipole CMB anisotropies.
+This approximation will leave in the HFI frequency maps the frequency dependent fraction of the kinematic quadrupole arising from the second-order term in the β expansion described in Kamionkowski & Knox (2003) and Quartin & Notari (2015).
 The amplitude of the kinematic quadrupole is expected to be lower than 0.5% on the CMB-calibrated Planck-HFI channels.
 However, it is not directly correlated to the orbital dipole on which we calibrate the data.
-Thus we expect the systematic error induced on the gain estimation to be much smaller.
+Thus, we expect the systematic error induced on the gain estimation to be much smaller.

 The orbital dipole signal is modulated on a one-year period.
 To take into account the time variation of this signal, we need to add a term in Eq.
-(2):

-$$\boldsymbol{P} = \boldsymbol{G} \times (\boldsymbol{A}\boldsymbol{T} + \boldsymbol{t}{\rm orb}) + \boldsymbol{n}, \qquad (6)$$ where t{orb} is the time-dependent orbital dipole signal, while in this formula the solar dipole is part of the sky signal T. Note that we can arbitrarily set all or part of the solar dipole signal either in the calibration template or in the sky without changing the resulting gain estimation.
+(2), where t{orb} is the time-dependent orbital dipole signal, while in this formula the solar dipole is part of the sky signal T. We note that we can arbitrarily set all or part of the solar dipole signal either in the calibration template or in the sky without changing the resulting gain estimation.

-Since t{orb} is known, we can solve Eq.
-(6) for each bolometer independently, rewriting the system as where the unknowns are the sky-signal in absorbed power units \tilde{T} and the gain G. The calibration problem is thus linear and can be solved directly.
-The maximum-likelihood estimate of the gain G is obtained by combining all available samples using the noise covariance matrix $N = \langle n^{\dagger}n \rangle$ and marginalizing over \tilde{T} , solving the equation where d is the vector of input data P_t and we define
+$$\boldsymbol{P} = \boldsymbol{G} \times (\boldsymbol{A}\boldsymbol{T} + \boldsymbol{t}{\text{orb}}) + \boldsymbol{n}, \tag{6}$$ where the unknowns are the sky-signal in absorbed power units \tilde{T} and the gain G. The calibration problem is thus linear and can be solved directly.
+The maximum-likelihood estimate of the gain G is obtained by combining all available samples using the noise covariance matrix $N = \langle n^{\dagger}n \rangle$ and marginalizing over \tilde{T} , solving the equation